 Yes, that’s right: You have permission to brag.
 You may not get another chance, and it’s easier for most people to do it in writing other than in face-to-face conversations.
 You could even forget to say some things you mean to say in an interview, so don’t pass up this chance.

 Tell them about all of the awesome education and training you have received.
 Tell them the college you attended, when you graduated and don’t hesitate to tell your GPA or any other special achievements to make them choose you.
-Be sure to tell them the degree or certification you received and mention how eager you are to start practicing your new skills in a dental assistant job.
+Be sure to tell them the degree or certification you received and mention how eager you are to start practicing your new skills in this new job.

 In the final paragraph let them know what you intend to do to follow up with them.
 Notice the example in the cover letter where the applicant mentions stopping by to introduce his or herself.
 If you are working with an employment agency you could tell them that you will keep close contact with your agent regarding the position.